In-home childcare provider jobs in Olympia, WA - 133 jobs

 Qualifications

-* 2 years of caregiving experience required
+1 year of caregiving experience

-* Good communication is key in this role.
-You'll rely on your reading, writing, and communication skills to document care, follow support plans, and collaborate with both internal and external team members.
+Good communication is key in this role.
+You'll rely on your reading, writing, and communication skills to document care, follow support plans, and collaborate with both internal and external team members

 Additional Information